Arit Okpo TV personality hosts new season of Untold Facts, watch first episode [Video] - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 Arit Okpo discussed these issues with Pamela Adie, Senior Campaign Manager AllOut.
 Pamela spoke about being formerly married due to family expectations.
-Published: 54 minutes ago; Vwovwe Egbo.
+Published: 01:11 , Refreshed: 7 minutes ago; Pulse Mix.
 Print; eMail · play …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.